seismicmike/MediaTable/README.md

  * jQuery Update
  * Views
  * Views MediaTable (http://drupal.org/project/views_mediatable).
    - Note that the Views MediaTable module does not fully support all of the new features listed above.
 I am making these improvements for use in my own custom module.
-Please inquire Dana Dunmyer (dana.dunmyer@tqi.solutions) if you are interested in them.
+Please inquire Dana Dunmyer (d.dunmyer@tqi.solutions) if you are interested in them.

 ## Installation
 Download this library and include it in your HTML DOM via a script tag.